hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 212 grams / 7.5 oz.

-The Mountain Hardware Ghost Whisperer Hooded Down Jacket is one of the lightest down jackets available.
+The Mountain Hardware Ghost Whisperer Hooded Down Jacket is one of the lightest hooded down jackets available.

-This is a great jacket for camping during spring, summer and autumn or as a light mid-layer for the winter.
+This is a great jacket for camping during spring, summer and autumn or as a light mid-layer under your shell jacket.
+It can also be compressed and packs into its own pocket.

+The Q.Shield™ DOWN 800-fill is also resistant towards moisture and the down will keep you longer insulated.
+The jacket also features elastic cuff and adjustable toggle hem.
+The shell of the jacket consists of Whisperer 7D x 10D Ripstop.

 If you are looking for a proper winter jacket then we would rather pick the Rab Infinity Endurance or the Rab Positron jacket.

-For a stylish jacket to use during winter mainly in town we would go for the Arcteryx Ceres jacket.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F880675%2Fmountain-hardwear-ghost-whisperer-hooded-down-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Mountain Hardware Ghost Whisperer</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F873087%2Fmountain-hardwear-ghost-whisperer-down-hooded-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Mountain Hardware Ghost Whisperer</a>